 So I thought Oh Well, We’ll Get Used To It.
 You get used to anything except a big thorn sticking into your shoe – which reminded me that Aussie acacias are wimpily thornless – but some Africa tree people were less accommodating and determined to fight this rule-bending.
 Maybe they might have accepted Senegalia, but that other Pommy dominee name?
 Aikona!

 The next gathering of the International Botanical Congress was in Melbourne in 2011!
 And there the decision to ratify the decision to bend the rules ‘was ratified by a large majority’ (I haven’t been able to find the actual vote yet).
-So strict scientific priority lost out to – I must confess I agree, bloody Aussies – a more pragmatic solution.
+So strict scientific priority lost out to a more convenient and pragmatic solution.
+For Aussies.
+Desperate to keep their 900 species as Acacias.
+And willing to do anything to force it through.

 So Vachellia xanthophloeait is.
-Our Fever Tree. umkhanyakude.
+Our Fever Tree. umkhanyakude in isiZulu.
 Seen here at Nyamithi Pan in Ndumo Game Reserve in Zululand.

 And Senegalia nigrescens with its distinctive leaves and knobbly bark.
 The knobthorn.